TheTrustedComputer/One-Two-Eight/README.md

 gcc main.c
 ```
 # Licensing
-Do whatever you want with it.
+You are free to do anything with it.